How to Find Musicians and Start a Band

 When you're just getting started in your band, there's no need to get too overly complicated and start fighting about your future royalties (if you are - consider it a huge red flag).
 If you're serious about your band, however, there are a few basics you should consider - it will help keep everyone on the same page:

-As your band grows, the things you need to figure out together will increase.
-Find out more:
+Band management is about more than just booking gigs.
+As your band grows, the things you need to figure out together will increase and some may include:

 Who's the Boss